juan759/SSD_genefamilysize/README.md

 ### Local
 Clone the repository to your machine and start using the project, the main function is located at "SSD_genefamilysize.py".
 Ensure the system has python>=3.9.x.

-The tools necessary for the pipeline to run smoothly are samtools, awk, grep, curl, gzip and the project Orthofinder.
+The tools necessary for the pipeline to run smoothly are samtools, awk, grep, curl, gzip and the project Orthofinder(https://github.com/davidemms/OrthoFinder.git).

 NOTE:Using this installation method you might need to change the working directory for the R script to the full path or wherever you downloaded the project or where you are going to save the python files.
+You might need to change the path of the command that executes the orthofinder project this is in the line 208(if you want to use a specific .tre file) or line 210(if you don't want to use any specific .tre file).

 ### Docker
 Alternatively you can clone the repository, and use the Dockerfile attached to build an image and use the project inside that image.